House | 3 bedrooms | sleeps 6

 “Domme is a dream.
 It is a perfect little town, beautiful at first sight, even more beautiful when being visited and explored.
 Anyone would wax lyrical about it and for beauty it beggars description.
 It stands like a jewel in golden stone, on a tall hill, overlooking a switchback, winding road that heaves itself up through a just wide enough gateway and into the outer square of the town.”
 (Neal Lands “History, People and places in the Dordogne”).

-The village has two bakeries a butcher, cave (wine bar), fresh fruit and veggie shop and a cake and sweets shop.
+The village of Cenac has two bakeries a butcher, cave (wine bar), fresh fruit and veggie shop and a supermarket, two taverns, a TABAC, chemist, doctor, hairdresser, laundry mat and butcher shop .
 So a quick stroll every morning will get you your fresh croissants and baguettes, meat, fruit and veg and treats for the day